eliranwong/ChromeOSLinux/README.md

 # Tested Device & Versions

-Notes in this repository works are tested with the following device and os versions:
+Notes in this repository are tested with the following device and os versions:

 <b>Device: Pixelbook Go</b>